-IAI: None1.2Typography explores the structure, personality and history of type.
+Typography explores the structure, personality and history of type.
 Fundamental typographic principles, font recognition and analysis of both historical and postmodern design theory will be covered.
 Emphasis will be on content, form and technique for the effective use of typography in ads, posters, newsletters and other visual communications.

-Prerequisite: GAT 101 or consent

-of the instructor

-Credit: 2 semester hours
+Prerequisite: GAT 101 or consent of the instructor Credit: 2 semester hours Lecture: 1

-Lecture: 11.2

-GAT 168 -Graphic Arts Technology Internship
+GAT 168 - Graphic Arts Technology Internship

-Internship IAI: None 1.2 Graphic Arts Technology Internship requires a supervised experience in a graphic arts production facility using a cooperative training plan agreed to by the instructor, participating firm, and student.
-The student participating firm, and student.
+Graphic Arts Technology Internship requires a supervised experience in a graphic arts production facility using a cooperative training plan agreed to by the instructor, participating firm, and student.
 The student must submit an application to the instructor prior to mid-term of the previous semester and requires consent of the instructor or division director.
 Variable and repeatable credit may be earned up to six hours.
 Prerequisite: Current enrollment in the Graphic Arts Technology curriculum, completion of at least 12 credits in GAT courses, and sophomore class standing.